 - 1. Student exhibiting threatening behavior is removed from the situation and placed under the direct supervision of appropriate school personnel. - 2.
-Parent/guardian is notified. - 3.
-Student is suspended from school and may not attend any school activity or be present on school grounds.
+Student's parent/guardian is notified. - 3.
+Student is suspended from school and may not attend any school activity or be present on school grounds. - 4.
+School officials apprise pastor and Superintendent of Schools. - 5.
+Should the threat concern death or serious physical injury to any student, teacher, volunteer, employee, or any other person reasonably expected to be on school property, or concern the use of a weapon of mass destruction on school property, the local authorities will be contacted.
+The threat assessment matrix may be shared with local authorities.
+The individual(s) who have been threatened, as well as applicable parents/guardians, are to be notified as soon as possible.

-- 4. School officials apprise pastor and Superintendent of Schools. - 5.
-Should the threat involve death or serious injury to any student, teacher, volunteer, employee or any other person reasonably expected to be on school property, or involves the use of a weapon of mass destruction on school property, the local authorities will be contacted.
-The individual, who has been threatened, along with parents/guardians, are notified as soon as possible. - 6.
-The parent/guardian of the student is required to seek and secure a mental health assessment conducted by an appropriately licensed mental health professional.
-Parent/guardian and/or school official may consult with the Family Counseling Office for assistance in determining an adequate mental health assessment. - 7.
-Mental health assessment results and recommendations are shared with the principal so that a final decision can be made as to if and when the student is allowed to return to school.
-Before a final decision is made, the principal considers not only the results of the mental health assessment but also any history of inappropriate behavior, the circumstances surrounding the threatening behavior, the nature of the threat, the developmental stage of the student and other relevant information.
-Furthermore, should the student be allowed to return to school, the decision may include conditions for reinstatement and follow-up.
+- 6. Parent/guardian of student is required to seek and secure a mental health assessment conducted by an appropriately credentialed professional.
+Parent/guardian and/or school officials may consult with the Family Counseling office for assistance in determining an adequate mental health assessment. - 7.
+Mental health assessment results and recommendations are shared with the principal who makes a final decision as to whether the student shall be allowed to return to school.
+In making the final decision, the principal considers not only the results of the mental health assessment but also any history of inappropriate behavior, the circumstances surrounding the threatening behavior, the nature of the threat, the developmental stage of the student, and other relevant information.
+Additionally, should the student be allowed to return to school, the decision may include conditions for reinstatement and follow up.